phsimo/MaxHeap/README.md

   }
  ```

-3. insert: a single element or a list of elements of type T. This method will call the increaseKey method to assure that the structure of the max-heap is maintained properly.
+3. insert: Two similar methods that insert a single element, and a list of elements of type T, respectively.
+This method will call the increaseKey method to assure that the structure of the max-heap is maintained properly.
  ```java
   public void insert(T element) {
   // insert an element of type T in the heap